-- The Department of Nursing reserves the right to require withdrawal of a nursing student from the program or a nursing course who fails to demonstrate competency and/or displays inappropriate/unprofessional or unsafe behavior.
-Additional criteria for continuation in the program are consistent with the standards of the BNE. - 2.
+- 1. The Department of Nursing reserves the right to require withdrawal of a nursing student from the program or a nursing course who fails to demonstrate competency and/or displays inappropriate/unprofessional or unsafe behavior.
+Additional criteria for continuation in the program are consistent with the standards of the TBON. - 2.
 Students must maintain a cumulative GPA of 2.5 in required nursing courses (see list below) to progress in nursing and to graduate.
-No grade lower than C will be accepted in nursing and nursing cognate courses.
-Students whose nursing GPA falls below 2.5 at any time during the program must raise their nursing GPA to 2.5 or better in the next long (not summer) semester to continue in the program.
+No grade lower than C will be accepted in nursing and nursing cognate courses.\ Students whose nursing GPA falls below 2.5 at any time during the program must raise their nursing GPA to 2.5 or better in the next long (not summer) semester to continue in the program.
 If the nursing GPA remains below 2.5 for a second semester, the student will be required to repeat a nursing course (including clinical) specified by the Nursing Progression Committee to raise the nursing GPA to 2.5 or above.
 Students who repeat a nursing course to raise their nursing GPA must re-enroll in the course within one year.
 If the nursing GPA remains below 2.5 after the repeated nursing course, the student will be permanently dropped from the program.
-NURS 110 courses are not used when computing GPA for progression. - 3.
-The nursing GPA, for the purpose of progression, will be computed on the "Major Requirements" only.
+No 100 level courses or NURS 201 are used when computing GPA for progression.

+3. The nursing GPA, for the purpose of progression, will be computed on the following courses: